The phenomenon known as “I” is a blue light

 – “Spring and Asura” Preface

 This puzzling quote is what displays on your screen when you start Ihatovo Monogatari.
-Released in 1993 on the Super Famicom, it’s actually a bit hard to figure out why it’s so poetic as the game was developed and published by a studio called “Hector”… A small Japanese development team specializing in the production of generic simulation games that went bankrupt in 2002 and was instantly forgotten by history.
+Released in 1993 on the Super Famicom, it’s actually a bit hard to figure out why it’s so poetic as the game was developed and published by a studio called Hector, a small Japanese development team specializing in the production of generic simulation games that went bankrupt in 2002 and was instantly forgotten by history.
 Before the release of the mysterious game in question, the company proved to be quite a card by producing a Famicom government simulation titled America Daitouryou Senkyo, priced at ¥9,800 (almost twice the regular price of Famicom games).
 And this was amidst a sea of random golf, casino and board games.
 However, in spite of these getting-nowhere-fast adventures, the first miracle happened in 1992 with the release of Moon Crystal, a Famicom platformer with polished animation (it wasn’t localized due to its late release, but a patch does exist).
 Was this unexpected game a prefiguration to Ihatovo Monogatari?
 In any case, some guy in Hector’s staff managed to bring the project to the table.
-A project whose art direction is of a mind-boggling level considering Hector’s past experiences… But there is bad news, even though you probably expected this: this game, which is already pretty obscure to begin with, was never released outside of Japan.
-And there is virtually no request for a fan-translation.
-Conclusion: Ihatovo Monogatari will probably never get translated.
-However, a complete walkthrough does exist, and it kind of saves the day.
-Now, let’s try playing Ihatovo Monogatari.
+A project whose art direction is of a mind-boggling level considering Hector’s past experiences.
+But there is bad news, even though you probably expected this: this game, which is already pretty obscure to begin with, was never released outside of Japan, though a fan translation was released in 2018 to make it playable for English speakers.

 OK, maybe so far it doesn’t too interesting.
 But the art direction is is the heart of the game!
 Indeed, Ihatovo Monogatari‘s background is inspired by a Japanese writer and poet’s universe, and not just any writer – Kenji Miyazawa.
 You may not have heard of him, but he’s very well known and renowned in his native country.
 You may have seen Isao Takahata’s 1982 anime movie Gauche the Cellist, though.
 Well, know that it’s based on a Miyazawa short story!
 This writer had developed a distinctive and personal style by drawing inspiration from his own life.
 Born in a well-off family of pawnbrokers that made profit from interest-bearing loans given to poor peasants of the surrounding countryside, he soon felt disgusted by the family business and committed himself against rural misery.
 His writings are influenced by proletarian literature and romanticism as well as magical realism and, above all, Buddhism (the intro quote is a good example).
 Incidentally, “Ihatovo” is an Esperanto neologictoponym created by Miyazawa to refer to an imaginary land inspired by his natal Iwate.
 The writer’s universe is widely featured in the game, with characters and places coming from a variety of his short stories like The Fire Seashell, The Cairo Leader, Ozbel and the Elephant, The Biography of Guskor Budori, The Cat’s Office, Night on the Galactic Railroad and even Gauche the Cellist.